Yungaburra

 Recent residential development output has been above average within Yungaburra when compared nationally

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Yungaburra averaged approximately 31 new dwelling approvals per year over the past five financial years, totalling an estimated 156 homes.
-As of FY-26, 27 approvals have been recorded.
-Between FY-21 and FY-25, an average of 0.6 people moved to the area for each dwelling built, indicating supply meeting or surpassing demand.
-The average construction value of new homes was $465,000, moderately above regional levels.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Yungaburra averaged around 31 new dwelling approvals per year over the past five financial years, totalling an estimated 156 homes.
+As of FY-26 so far, 27 approvals have been recorded.
+The average number of people moving to the area for each dwelling built over these five years is 0.6 persons per year.
+This indicates that supply is meeting or exceeding demand, providing greater buyer choice and supporting potential population growth above projections.

 Frequently Asked Questions - Development